michaelbrave/Homemade-CS-Degree/03-Functional_Swift/README.md

-The book Functional Swift by Chris Eidhof, Florian Kugler and Wouter Swiersta
+The book Functional Swift Ver 5.0 by Chris Eidhof, Florian Kugler and Wouter Swiersta